Fiserv/firstvision-apac/docs/APIs/Loyalty-Management/List-History-Loyalty-Transaction.md

 # List History Transaction

-This service is used to fetch History transactions.
-Service displays all point transactions that have posted, appeared on a statement, and settled with the store.
+This API is used to fetch History transactions.
+This API displays all point transactions that have posted, appeared on a statement, and settled with the store.

 ## Endpoint